ryo-wijaya/HotelReservationProject/README.md

 ### How to run
-Build and deploy project and run any of the native java / java enterprise application clients
+Build and deploy project and run any of the native java / java enterprise application clients Preloaded data: System Administrator with username: "sysadmin" and password: "password"